-Doug Deeth is a founding member of the firm.
+Doug Deeth is a founding member and the managing partner of the firm.
 He practises exclusively in the areas of intellectual property and technology law, concentrating on litigation and licensing matters.

 Doug has been recognized in several international reviews as one of Canada’s leading intellectual property lawyers.
 His practice combines his extensive litigation experience with an expertise in drafting and negotiating license and product development agreements.
 He provides timely, practical and pragmatic advice to clients on the clearance, protection and enforcement of all forms of technology and intellectual property rights, and has particular expertise in chemical and pharmaceutical products and processes.